 DIFFERENT STORIES OF WHAT IS CONTAINED IN RATTLECHAIN WASTE- THE WISHEY WASHY ACCOUNTS SUPPLIED BY ALBRIGHT AND WILSON AND RHODIA

-Another misleading “strawman” offered by the company relates to the dumping of more recent waste streams, as opposed to the more toxic chemicals historically dumped waste, which persists, poisons, and which are of most concern.
+Another misleading “strawman” offered by the company relates to the dumping of more recent waste streams, as opposed to the more toxic chemicals present in the historically dumped waste, which persists, poisons, and which are of most concern.

 At the time of the Cremer and Warner report in 1991, Albright and Wilson told the consultants “a number of waste drums, perhaps in the region of 100 per year, are also understood to be disposed of in the lagoon.
 C and W understand from A&W that these are rolled over the edge of the road near the turning circle and into the lagoon.”

 These assumptions are basic in the extreme and are hardly credible as a basis for a scientific investigation that followed.
 The lack of clarity concerning quantities, description and nature of deposited waste only helps to protect the interests of Rhodia when it comes to remediation strategies.

 (ii) Compliance Inspection of Rattlechain Landfill Site page 49 however, Albright and Wilson told the inspectors “Solids (typically 5 -10% of the sludge) settle out, allowing the liquid to clarify.”
 Though the exact makeup of this mixture is not verified independently “.. as a result, a layer of calcium phosphate several metres thick lines the pit.
 This has a permeability similar to Bentonite clay.”

 In a letter from their solicitors Eversheds acting for Rhodia to the Head of Planning and Development services at Sandwell council dated 19/6/2003- they object to Development at the adjacent sewage works ref DC/03/40538